-Dating someone you work can create problems, as Charley Michaels and Ann Anderson learned. he was a surgeon at Kensington General Hospital in San Francisco, a good doctor but less than enthusiastic about conforming to hospital rules and regulations.
+Dating someone you work with can create problems, as Charley Michaels and Ann Anderson learned.
+He was a surgeon at Kensington General Hospital in San Francisco, a good doctor but less than enthusiastic about conforming to hospital rules and regulations.
 She was the hospital's new administrative assistant, an English lady with a commitment to keeping the hospital running efficiently.
 They were romantically involved but often at odds.
-Written by

 A Good Transcription From the Large Screen to the Small Screen

 In 1978 Walter Matthau, Glenda Jackson, Art Carney, and Richard Benjamin appeared in a comedy about the medical profession in a big city hospital called HOUSE CALLS.
 It was a good comedy, and would lead to one of the film partnerships of Matthau's career - his two film partnership with Jackson.
 But it also was so well liked it was transformed into a briefly successful television show starring Wayne Rogers, Lynn Redgrave, David Wayne, and Ray Buktenica, and (when Redgrave left the show) Sharon Gless.